 - Thyroid Cancer

 - Pituitary Tumors

 - Other MD Anderson Clinical Trials relevant to Endocrine Neoplasia patients

-The goal of this clinical research study is to learn if lenvatinib can help to control ATC.
+The goal of this clinical research study is to learn if adding atezolizumab to other treatments can help to control thyroid cancer (either anaplastic or poorly differentiated thyroid cancers).
 The safety of this drug will also be studied.

-The goal of this clinical research study is to learn if tipifarnib can help to control cancer.
-The safety of this drug will also be studied.
+The goal of this clinical research study is to learn if the combination of pembrolizumab and lenvatinib can help to control differentiated thyroid cancer (DTC).
+The safety of this drug combination will also be studied.

 Protocol 2015-0003: A Randomized Double-Blind Phase II Study of Radioactive Iodine (RAI) in Combination with Placebo or Selumetinib for the Treatment of RAI-Avid Recurrent/Metastatic Thyroid Cancers